 Beer Recommendation: Chubby Chipmunk (or Salted Caramel Russian stout when in season) – View tap list

 Brewpub featuring both original beers and guest beers from their favorite Minnesota Breweries on Tap.
-You can also purchase wine and cocktails or stay overnight in their Bed and Breakfast.
+You can also purchase cider or stay overnight in their Bed and Breakfast.

 Minnesota’s Official Craft Beer Passport (All Breweries Combo)Product on sale